-For anyone who hasn’t used the IOD Décor Stamps, they are essentially what they sound like.
+For anyone who hasn’t used the Iron Orchid Designs Décor Stamps, they are essentially what they sound like.
 They’re an oversized stamp.
 Similar to a stamp that you might’ve used as a child, but these are magical.
-The IOD Décor Stamps have the power to transform an item that you found on the side of the road into an item that will bring you joy for years to come.
+IOD Décor Stamps have the power to transform an item that you found on the side of the road into an item that will bring you joy for years to come.
 Yes, they’re that good!

 PREPARATION IS KEY.

 Before removing from the backing, condition your stamps with very fine sandpaper, by scuffing the surface in two directions.
 This helps the mediums stay put, and not bead, which some types (like ceramics glazes) tend to do.

 Next, remove the stamps from backing when you’re ready to use them.
 This may take some force, but don’t worry, the stamps are strong.

 DIFFERENT MOUNTS FOR DIFFERENT SURFACES.

 Large mounting block.
 This is recommended for surfaces that are perfectly flat, for example, if you are doing fabric on a perfectly flat work surface.

 Freestyle stamping.
 This is what we call it when you use a flexible piece of plastic, such as the clear sheet that came with the stamps, as a mounting device.
 Simply position the stamp on the sheet and proceed.
 This is great for irregular surfaces such as walls or furniture.
 Surprisingly, many furniture surfaces that appear flat have dips–this method will conform nicely.